-I first saw M.I.A.’s Bad Girls video (directed by Romain Gavras) many months ago, and have been stewing since then to try to figure out why, exactly, I am so fascinated with it.
+I first saw M.I.A.’s Bad Girls video (directed by Romain Gavras) a long time ago, and have been stewing to try to figure out why, exactly, I am so fascinated with it.

 Sure, on the surface, it is visually enrapturing and musically infectious.
 It also has deeper layers: it hints at another side to the Middle East, beyond our stereotypical, media-fed images of women in burqas who aren’t allowed to drive.
 The music video is steeped in sexually charged dancing, beautiful women, fast cars; it’s like The Fast & the Furious, Persian Gulf edition.